Bsdias/Ortho2Dataset/README.md

 Renders a random sample of tiles with their annotations drawn on top of the image, so you can visually confirm the pipeline worked correctly without opening a full annotation tool (CVAT, LabelImg, etc.).
-The sample is read back from the actual files written to disk (not recomputed in memory), so it reflects exactly what ended up in the dataset.
-If `format: both`, two separate preview folders are generated (one per annotation format) so you can cross-check that COCO and YOLO outputs render identically.

 ## CLI reference